by

 __________________________

 * Accurate or exact translation may not have been achieved here.
 My aim was basically to bring out the sense or essence of the messages behind the proverbs.
 In the process, however, some of the original brevity and poetic rhythm may also have been forfeited.
 My humble apologies.
-HG
+HG__________________________

 No comments: